 The Washingtoniana Collection

 The Washingtoniana Collection was established in 1905 when Library Director, Dr. George F. Bowerman, had the foresight to start collecting books and articles about the local community.
-Washingtoniana houses an array of resources and materials from the late 18th century to the present, with a primary focus on the local city.
+Washingtoniana houses an array of resources and materials from the late 18th Century to the present, with a primary focus on the local city.

 Washingtoniana holds more than 25,000 books and other printed materials, covering all subjects related to the District of Columbia -- social, legal, political and historical.
 Collection strengths include city planning, politics, architecture, history and biography.
 These titles can be accessed through the online catalog.
-Access to the separate Cutter Collection, consisting of rare and unique late 18th to mid-20th century materials, is available through an on-site card catalog only.
+Access to the separate Cutter Collection, consisting of rare and unique late 18th to mid-20th Century materials, is available through an on-site card catalog only.

 Statistics from the federal decennial census, 1800 to 1880 (partial 1790 census; 1890 census burned) and from 1900-2000 are available.
 Some materials are in the form of microfilm and some are printed materials.
 Also available are census documents from the D.C.
 Office of Planning.
-The US Census is searchable through the DC Public Library website with a library card through the Heritage Quest database.
+The U.S. Census is searchable through the DC Public Library website with a library card through the Heritage Quest database.

 Various directories are housed in the division, including city directories from 1822 to 1973, telephone directories from 1907 to present, and cross reference directories from 1975 to the present.
 The majority of directories are on microfilm and microfiche.

 Visit our Genealogy Resources page for a comprehensive list of resources including census data, city directories, published cemetery records and more.